kc-diabeat/ZelthyAppsBoilerPlate/Zelthy Cloud/readme.md

 ## Welcome to Zelthy Cloud's App Development Manual

+Zelthy aspires to be <strong><i>the</i>  App Development Framework </strong> for building Enterprise Grade Applications.
+It dreams about sitting as a core in the tech stack of organizations supporting enterprise app development and maintenance.
 <br>
 You can think of an environment on Zelthy Cloud as a folder, you can think of an app in your Zelthy Cloud's environment as a folder.
 In fact, most objects within Zelthy Cloud can be imagined as a folder!